Cut-Down de Bruijn Sequences: Introduction

-Cut-down de Bruijn sequences are known to exist for all lengths $L$ and any alphabet of size $k$~\cite{lempel71} (for $k{=}2$ see~\cite{Yoeli}).
-In bioinformatics, the alphabet $\{C,G,A,T\}$ of size $k=4$ is of particular interest and there are a number of applications that apply de Bruijn sequences and their relatives~\cite{neural,pevzner}.
-A simple algorithm to construct binary cut-down de Bruijn sequences based on linear feedback shift registers and primitive polynomials is given by Golomb~\cite[P.~193]{golomb2017}; it runs in $\mathcal{O}(n)$-amortized time per symbol using $\mathcal{O}(n)$ space.
+Cut-down DB sequences are known to exist for all lengths $L$ and any alphabet of size $k$~\cite{lempel71} (for $k{=}2$ see~\cite{Yoeli}).
+In bioinformatics, the alphabet $\{C,G,A,T\}$ of size $k=4$ is of particular interest and there are a number of applications that apply DB sequences and their relatives~\cite{neural,pevzner}.
+A simple algorithm to construct binary cut-down DB sequences based on linear feedback shift registers and primitive polynomials is given by Golomb~\cite[P.~193]{golomb2017}; it runs in $\mathcal{O}(n)$-amortized time per symbol using $\mathcal{O}(n)$ space.
 However, the construction has an exponential-time delay before producing the first symbol, requires a specific primitive polynomial for each order $n$, and there is no way to determine if a given length-$n$ string appears as a substring without generating the entire cycle.
-This approach is generalized to construct cut-down de Bruijn sequences where $k$ is a prime power, and subsequently extended to handle arbitrary sized alphabets by applying additional number theoretic results~\cite{landsberg}.
+This approach is generalized to construct cut-down DB sequences where $k$ is a prime power, and subsequently extended to handle arbitrary sized alphabets by applying additional number theoretic results~\cite{landsberg}.
 Although no formal algorithmic analysis is provided, the formulation appears to share properties no better than the related binary construction.
 An algebraic approach for when $k$ is a prime power is also known~\cite{hemmati}.
-A cycle-joining based approach to construct cut-down de Bruijn sequences was developed by Etzion~\cite{etzion86} for $k=2$; it requires $o(n)$ simple $n$-bit operations to generate each symbol.
-Their approach follows two main steps: \begin{itemize} \item First, they construct an initial main cycle with length $L+s$, where $0 \leq s < n$, using the well-known cycle-joining approach. \item Second, depending on $s$, they detect and remove up to $\lceil \log n \rceil$ small cycles to obtain a cycle of length $L$. \end{itemize} The resulting algorithm can construct an exponential number of cut-down de Bruijn sequences for any given $L$; however, their algorithm is not optimized to generate a single cut-down de Bruijn sequence.
-Etzion's construction also has a downside for some applications: It starts with a specific length-$n$ string and the context matters to produce successive symbols.
+A cycle-joining based approach to construct cut-down DB sequences was developed by Etzion~\cite{etzion86} for $k=2$; it requires $o(n)$ simple $n$-bit operations to generate each symbol.
+The approach follows two main steps: \begin{itemize} \item First, an initial cycle is constructed with length $L+s$, where $0 \leq s < n$, using the well-known cycle-joining approach. \item Second, depending on $s$, up to $\lceil \log n \rceil$ small cycles are detected and removed to obtain a cycle of length $L$. \end{itemize} The resulting algorithm can construct an exponential number of cut-down DB sequences for any given $L$; however, their algorithm is not optimized to generate a single cut-down DB sequence.
+Etzion's construction also has a downside for some applications: It starts with a specific length-$n$ string and the historical context matters to produce successive symbols.
 This means the resulting cycle does not have a corresponding successor rule, and furthermore, testing whether or not a specific string belongs to the cycle may involve generating the entire cycle.